IanTaehoonYoo/semantic-segmentation-pytorch/README.md

 ```
 ### Preparing the data for training

 In this project, the data for training is the [[Cityspaces]](https://www.cityscapes-dataset.com/).
 You can run this project using the sample dataset in the segmentation/test/dataset/cityspaces folder.
-If you want to run this project using another dataset, please refer to the dataset format as bellow.
+If you want to run this project using another dataset, please refer to the dataset format as below.

 1. There are two folders which are the training images folder and the groundtruth labeled images folder.
 2. The training image and the labeled image must have the same file name and size.